 You would not think of Albania as having spectacular beaches, but Albania beaches are Europe's cheapest beach paradise.
 The Albanian Riviera has wonderful pebble beaches, secluded beaches and island beaches, and all are very pristine.
 Southern Albania has spectacular scenery and beaches that rival the beaches of Greece and Croatia for half the price.
 Find empty white beaches with crystal clear turquoise water, fresh seafood, baklava and local wine, with prices so low you’ll be amazed!
-Lets head to the best Albanian Riviera beaches now:
+Visit our Albania Travel Guide to start planning your Albania Vacation.
+Here are the best Albanian Riviera beaches now:

 Ksamil is a small town located about 9 miles south of Saranda and is known for having some of the only sandy beaches in the area and small islands within swimming distance.
 With the breath-taking scenery and the abundance of fresh seafood at very cheap prices, it is noted as one of the best places to visit while you are in Saranda.
 The waters in Ksamil are crystal clear and full of sea-life which makes it excellent for snorkeling.
 There are 4 small islands in Ksamil.
 Two of them are within swimming distance and are very close.
 The other two “twin-islands” are a little further out and normally require a jet ski, paddle board or normal taxi-boat to be reached.
 The benefit of going to the further away islands is that you’ll likely have them to yourselves and avoid the crowds.
 There are a number of small cafés and restaurants on the Twin Islands too which offer good food, drinks and service.
 And believe it or not, there is WiFi on the beach!
 In August the beaches are crowded by tourists but at the end of the month there are less people and in September the beaches are nearly empty.